 - Global Health Law Fellowship, 2011-2012: Georgetown University, Washington D.C., Global Health Law Fellowship, to undertake Master of Global Health Law.
 Awarded the title ‘Global Health Law Fellow’ as recognition of academic achievement, professional experience & potential for excellence in global health law.

-- Outside Studies Program Award 2011 Deakin University to enhance professional development and improve research potential by working in a sustained manner with leading academics and professionals at other institutions.
+- OSP Award 2011 Deakin University to enhance professional development and improve research potential by working in a sustained manner with leading academics and professionals at other institutions.

 - Sydney University School of Public Health competitive tuition scholarship to undertake Master of Public Health.